A Crafter's Life, Knit and Crochet Away!, Special Events, Sunflowers!

 Sunflower Obsession

-I think my obsession began with a lovely gift I was given by my friend Michele many years ago – an artificial potted plant of sunflowers (that looked quite real).
+I think my obsession began with a lovely gift I was given by a friend many years ago – an artificial potted plant of sunflowers (that looked quite real).
 That potted plant began my collection of sunflower related items.

 My sunroom is decorated in a sunflower theme (I tried not to overdo it and it keep it semi subtle) and here is the plant that started it all along with a couple other sunflower themed items in the corner of my sunroom: